Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Conclusion

 The morphology of the fluctuations depends on the guide field.
 In the absence of a guide field, velocity and magnetic fluctuations are strongly elongated along the outflow direction.
 Introducing a guide field progressively reorients these structures to align with the guide field direction.
 The guide field also reduces the overall amplitude of magnetic fluctuations and broadens the distribution of scaling slopes for both velocity and magnetic structure functions.
 While a strong guide field slightly steepens the magnetic-field structure function slope, its effects on the velocity structure function slope are not apparent.

 High-order structure functions reveal that intermittency in magnetic fluctuations has a directional difference.
 The strongest magnetic intermittency occurs along the outflow ($x$) direction, exceeding that of the velocity field.
 The inflow ($y$) direction exhibits weaker intermittency than the velocity field, while the guide-field ($z$) direction is comparable.
+However, further ppc-convergence and random-seed tests may be needed for confirming the high-order intermittency exponents.

 Anisotropy analysis, based on structure functions decomposed parallel and perpendicular to the local magnetic field, shows that both velocity and magnetic fluctuations are more pronounced across the field than along it.
 This scale-dependent anisotropy is stronger in the velocity fluctuations than in the magnetic fluctuations for small or moderate guide fields.
-The presence of a guide field enhances the anisotropy in both the velocity and magnetic fluctuations, consistent with theoretical expectations for magnetized turbulence.
+The presence of a guide field enhances the anisotropy in both the velocity and magnetic fluctuations.